tjoyner/ofvioletsandlicorice/chapter1.md

 Maria looked him in the eye, and asked, "Are you drinking mineral water?"

-Daniel shook his head, and responded "No, it's a gin and tonic, light..."
+Daniel shook his head, and responded, "No, it's a gin and tonic, light..."

-"Same for me" said Maria to the waiter, then turned toward Daniel and asked "The hard liquors don't ruin your palate?"
+"Same for me," said Maria to the waiter, then turned toward Daniel and asked, "The hard liquors don't ruin your palate?"

 Daniel laughed, "80 percent of the time I taste with my nose.
 With this potato, see?
 And then I taste for my work, and drink for pleasure, to remember, to forget, for nostalgia.
 Who knows... there are many reasons for drinking, right?"
 <!-- Page 21 -->